 The most commonly known hydrangea is called the Hydrangea Macrophylla, and its the kind you’re probably most familiar with.

-It produces round clusters of fluffy flower petals that begin to bloom mid-Summer. its stems can grow to about 6 to 10 feet tall, making them quite the sight to see.
+It produces round clusters of fluffy flower petals that begin to bloom early to mid-summer.
+Its stems can reach up to about 6 to 10 feet tall, making them quite the sight to see.

-Thankfully, they’re easy to nurture and care for, once you understand what it needs to thrive.
+Thankfully, they’re easy to nurture and care for, once you understand what they need to thrive.

-Plus, they provide powerful color variety.
-Quite the garden treasure, hydrangeas can be found in lively shades of white, blue, and pink.
+Plus, you can find them in different colors.
+Quite the garden treasure, hydrangeas can be found in shades of white, blue, and pink.

 Can you believe you can manipulate the color of your hydrangeas simply be controlling how acidic or alkaline your soil is?
 It’s true!